Accepting new engagements · Q3 2026

 01what I do

-Most engagements combine two or three of these inside the same week — the boundary between architecture, execution, and leadership is a matter of invoicing, not substance.
+For B2B SaaS founders and CTOs wiring LLMs into systems that matter.
+Most engagements combine two of these inside the same week; the boundary between architecture and leadership is a matter of invoicing, not substance.

 retainer · weekly cadence